digipolisantwerp/embeddable-widgets_module_js/README.md

 - `renderUrl(url: string, props: object, elem: HTMLElement, ?overrides: object): Promise<object>`

-  Loads a widget definition from URL (if not yet loaded), applies the optional overrides to it, then renders it to the specified element with the given props parameters.
+  Loads a widget definition from URL (if not yet loaded), applies the optional overrides to the loaded definition, then renders it to the specified element with the given props parameters.
   Returns a promise for the rendered instance.

 - `reactComponent(url: string, deps: object, ?overrides: object): object`